 Enjoy an audience with the gentle gorillas in lush Bwindi NP, watch the Zambezi River tumble over Victoria Falls and view the shimmering dunes of the ancient Namib Desert.
 Game parks, beaches, deserts and wetlands from Lake Victoria to Table Mountain.
-This overland tour through Africa has it all.
+This adventure tour through Africa has it all.

 Gorilla and Chimp trekking permits are booked at the time of confirming your tour at an additional cost.
-See more info for detail
+See more info for detail.

 Day 2.
 Lake Nakuru to EldoretNamed for the Maasai word 'Eldore' which means stoney river and is a growing town on the frontier to Uganda.
 Crossing from the southern to the northern hemisphere, you'll get to stop off at the equator to learn about its significance.